 ?
 Fish is a good source of protein; salmon and sardines also contain high levels of fatty acids (see above link for more!)

-Adding avocados to your diet has been suggested to lower the risk of heart disease, in addition to creating favourable lipid levels in the blood.
+Adding avocados to your diet has been suggested to create favourable lipid levels in the blood.

 ?
 It is a potassium rich food, which when combined with its other attributes, makes it a great food source to add to your diet for a good nutritional balance.